-The accusation is therefore a natural one that, by choosing in favour of liberty of religion, we do not pick up the gauntlet for Calvinism, but that we directly oppose it.
+The accusation is therefore a natural one that, by choosing in favor of liberty of religion, we do not pick up the gauntlet for Calvinism, but that we directly oppose it.

 In order to shield myself from this undesirable suspicion, I advance the rule-that a system is not known by what it has in common with other preceding systems; but that it is distinguished by that in which it differs from those preceding systems.

-The duty of the government to extirpate every form of false religion and idolatry was not a find of Calvinism, but dates from Constantine the Great, and was the reaction against the horrible persecutions which his pagan predecessors on the Imperial throne had inflicted upon the sect of the Nazarene.
-Since that day this system had been defended by all Romish theologians and applied by all Christian princes.
-In the time of Luther and Calvin, it was an universal conviction that that system was the true one.
-Every famous theologian of the period, Melanchthon first of all, approved of the death by fire of Servetus; and the scaffold, which was erected by the Lutherans at Leipzig for Krell, the thorough Calvinist, was infinitely more reprehensible, when looked at from a Protestant standpoint.
+The duty of the government to extirpate every form of false religion and idolatry, dates from Constantine the Great, and was the reaction against the horrible persecutions which his pagan predecessors, on the imperial throne, had inflicted upon the sect of the Nazarene.
+Since that day this system has been defended by all Romish theologians and applied by all Christian princes.
+In the time of Luther and Calvin, it was a universal conviction that that system was the true one.
+Every famous theologian of the period, Melanchton first of all, approved of the death by fire of Servetus; and the scaffold, which was erected at Leipzic for Krell, the thorough-Calvinists, was infinitely more reprehensible, when looked at from a protestant standpoint.

-But whilst the Calvinists, in the age of the Reformation, yielded their victims, by tens of thousands, to the scaffold and the stake, (those of the Lutherans and Roman Catholics being hardly worth counting), history has been guilty of the great and far-reaching unfairness of ever casting in their teeth this one execution by fire of Servetus, as a crimen nefandum.
+But whilst the Calvinists, in the age of the Reformation. yielded their victims, by tens of thousands, to the scaffold and the stake, (those of the Lutherans and Roman Catholics being hardly worth counting), history has been guilty of the great and far-reaching unfairness of ever casting in their teeth this one execution by fire of Servetus, as a crimen nefandum.

-Notwithstanding all this I not only deplore that one stake, but I unconditionally disapprove of it; yet not as if it were the expression of a special characteristic of Calvinism, but on the contrary as the fatal after-effect of a system, grey with age, which Calvinism found in existence, under which it had grown up, and from which it had not yet been able entirely to liberate itself.
+Notwithstanding all this I do not only lament that one stake, but I do unconditionally disapprove of it; yet not as if it were the expression of a special characteristic of Calvinism, but on the contrary as the fatal expression of a system, grey with age, which Calvinism found in existence, under which it had grown up, and from which it had not yet been able entirely to liberate itself.

-.
 If I desire to know what in this respect must follow from the specific principles of Calvinism, then the question must be put quite differently.

-Then we must see and acknowledge that this system of bringing differences in religious matters under the criminal jurisdiction of the government, resulted directly from the conviction that the Church of Christ on earth could express itself only in one form and as one institution.
-This one church alone, in the Middle ages, was the Church of Christ, and everything, which differed from her, was looked upon as inimical to this one true church.
-The government, therefore, was not called upon to judge, or to weigh or to decide for itself.
+Then we must see and acknowledge that this system of bringing differences in religious matters under the criminal jurisdiction of the government, results directly from the conviction that the Church of Christ on earth can express itself only in one form and as one institution.

+This one church alone was the Church of Christ, and everything, which differed from her, was looked upon as inimical to this one true church.

+The government, therefore, was not called upon to judge, or to weigh, or to decide for itself.
 There was only one Church of Christ on earth, and it was the task of the Magistrate to protect that church from schisms, heresies and sects.

-But break that one Church into fragments, admit that the Church of Christ can reveal itself in many forms, in different countries; nay even in the same country, in a multiplicity of institutions; and immediately everything which was deduced from this unity of the visible church drops out of sight.
-And therefore, if it cannot be denied that Calvinism itself has ruptured the unity of the church, and that in Calvinistic countries a rich variety of all manner of church-formations revealed itself, then it follows that we must not seek the true Calvinistic characteristic in what, for a time, it has retained of the old system, but rather in that, which, new and fresh, has sprung up from its own root.
+But break that one Church into fragments, admit that the Church of Christ can reveal itself in many forms, in different countries; nay even in the same country, in a multiplicity of institutions; and immediately everything, which was deduced from this unity of the visible church, drops out of sight.

+If it cannot be denied that Calvinism itself has ruptured the unity of the church, and that in Calvinistic countries a rich variety of all manner of church-formations revealed itself, then it follows that we must not seek the true Calvinistic characteristic in what, for a time, it has retained of the old system, but rather in that, which, new and fresh, has sprung up from its own root.